 If you need to buy something for £1,000 or less, a credit card offering 0% interest on purchases is usually a better option.
 If you can definitely make the purchase on a credit card, and repay the debt before the 0% deal ends, consider applying for a best-buy credit card instead.
 Another advantage of buying on a credit card is you get extra protection if the goods are not delivered or not as described.
 See our guide to Section 75 of the Consumer Credit Act for more information.
 But, if you are buying something that costs more than your credit card limit, such as a new car or house extension, unsecured loans are the best option.

 TotallyMoney.com’s personalised credit comparison tool allows you to compare different loan amounts, as well as different repayment periods, to reveal the difference in monthly payments.
-This should help you to decide how much you can afford to borrow, and over what period of time.
+This should help you to decide how much you can afford to borrow and over what period of time.
 You should also consider how your circumstances and budget may have changed in three or five years time – will you still be able to afford the repayments?

-The good news is that TotallyMoney.com’s personalised credit comparison tool service will tell you if you’re likely to be accepted for a loan BEFORE applying.
-It carries out a ‘soft search’ of your credit data that will NOT leave a mark on your credit file.
-Our advanced credit matching technology then compares a wide selection of loan providers to give you a broad choice.
-This means you can only apply for loans that you know you’re likely to get.
-It’s much more important to apply for a loan that is affordable and realistic than to simply chase the lowest-possible interest rate.
+The good news is that TotallyMoney.com’s personalised credit comparison tool service will tell you if you’re likely to be accepted for a loan BEFORE you apply.
+It uses a soft search of your credit data that will NOT leave a mark on your credit file.
+Our advanced credit-matching technology compares a wide selection of loan providers to give you a broad choice.
+This means you can only apply for the loan that you’re most likely to get.
+It’s much more important to apply for a loan that is affordable and that you have a realistic chance of being accepted for, than to simply chase the lowest-possible interest rate.

 If you have a good credit history, meaning you have always repaid your credit cards and loans on time in the past six years, you stand a better chance of being accepted for a loan and getting a low interest rate.
 But if you have missed credit repayments in the past, you may have a poor credit history which makes it unlikely you’ll be accepted for a new loan.
 In this case, you should check out our bad credit loans guide.

 Unsecured loans can be a great option for some people:

-You can borrow large chunks of cash.
+- You can borrow large sums of cash.

-Your home is not at risk if you get into financial difficulty.
+- Your home is not at risk if you get into financial difficulty.

-The interest rate is usually fixed.
+- The interest rate is usually fixed.

 But the disadvantages include:

-You are often charged a penalty if you want to repay the loan early.
+- You are often charged a penalty if you want to repay the loan early.

-Set monthly repayments can be inflexible.
+- Set monthly repayments can be inflexible.

-Interest rates can be high, depending on your credit score.
+- Interest rates can be high, depending on your credit score.